Mkvadrat/hotelhersones/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 = 3.4.2 =
 * Bug Fix
 = 3.4.1 =
-* NB: Enjoy Instagram feed on website Wordpress is Php 7 compatible = 3.4 =
+* NB: Enjoy Social Feed Plugin for WordPress feed on website Wordpress is Php 7 compatible = 3.4 =
-* Bux fixing: Instagram feed on website Wordpress full compatibility with DIVI theme
-= 3.3 =
+* Bux fixing: Instagram feed on website Wordpress full compatibility with DIVI theme = 3.3 =
 * New: Video Instagram feed visualization for browser supporting HTML5
 * Fixed: Minor issues
 = 3.2 =
-* New: Enjoy Instagram feed with squared format supported
+* New: Social Feed Plugin for WordPress with squared format supported
 * Fixed: Minor issues
 = 3.1 =
 * Fixed: Minor issues
 = 3.0 =
-* New: Enjoy Instagram feed on website full compatible with New Instagram Api Implementation = 2.1.3 =
+* New: Enjoy Social Feed Plugin for WordPress on website full compatible with New Instagram Api Implementation = 2.1.3 =
 * Add Shortcakes Info
 = 2.1.2 =